alob-mtc/serverless-framework/Readme.md

 ## Key Components

-### API Controller
+### Serverless Core

-The API Controller is the heart of the serverless framework:
+The Serverless Core is the heart of the serverless framework:

 - **Function Management**: Deploys, starts, and manages function lifecycles
 - **Request Routing**: Routes incoming requests to the appropriate function